Friedrich482/react-houses-cars-motorbikes-sell/README.md

 # React First Application

-Welcome in my Home Sale App 🏠 !
+Welcome in my house, cars and motorcycles Sale App 🏠 !

 ## Run the application